DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 2. Moratorium: Any of the three may be performed alone.

-The total is around 2 hours.
+The total is 2 hours & 6 minutes.
 An intermission follows Antigon.

 1. Antigon: Libretto by the composer after Sophocles.
 One or Two Acts: One hour & 15 minutes.
 SATB with optional chorus.
 Uses material from my "Benedictus est" written when I was about age 15, and performed at The Church of The Resurrection, under the direction of Dr. Sam Walter.
 Antigon must chose between burying her brother as a martyr or following the king's command and not burying him as he is declared a traitor.
 Calls for a moratorium